danybr0/crash-courses/README.md

-# In this folder you find all the crash courses on PHP, Python etc.
+# In this repo you find all the crash courses on PHP, Python etc.

 Suggestions and ideas are always welcome!